Rodney Alcala: Death

-While on California's death row, Alcala died of a heart attack at a hospital in Kings County on July 24, 2021 at age 77.
+While on California's death row, Alcala died of a heart attack at a hospital in Kings County on July 24, 2021, at age 77.

 In media

-In 2010, the true crime series 48 Hours Mystery broadcast on CBS did an episode about Alcala called Rodney Alcala: The Killing Game.
-In 2017, the true crime series Murder Made Me Famous broadcast on Reelz did an episode about Alcala called The Dating Game Killer.
+In 2010, an episode of the true crime series 48 Hours Mystery titled "Rodney Alcala: The Killing Game" focused on Alcala.

+In 2017, the Reelz true crime series Murder Made Me Famous broadcast an episode about Alcala called "The Dating Game Killer".
 In 2021, the series 20/20 broadcast on ABC did an episode about Alcala called The Dating Game Killer.

 In 2017, a biographical film about Alcala's life titled The Dating Game Killer was directed by Peter Medak and broadcast on the American television network Investigation Discovery.

-In 2022, a three-part television documentary series about Alcala was released called Dating Death.
+In 2022, a three-part television documentary series about Alcala was released by Sky Crime Original called Dating Death.

-In 2024, Netflix released a biographical film, titled Woman of the Hour, directed by and starring Anna Kendrick.
+In 2024, Netflix released a dramatic film, titled Woman of the Hour, directed by and starring Anna Kendrick.
 The film depicts several of Alcala's murders as well as his appearance on The Dating Game in the midst of his killing spree.